Anglers reunite! Trout season opens on Rotorua lakes Thursday morning

 Anglers throughout Bay of Plenty will be dusting off their rods and setting alarms for an early start with the new trout season upon us.

-A wide range of watercraft is expected to descend on lakes Tarawera, Rotoiti and Okataina, at dawn on Thursday as anglers reunite and celebrate the new season.
+A wide range of watercraft are expected to descend on lakes Tarawera, Rotoiti and Okataina at dawn tomorrow as anglers reunite and celebrate the new season.

 Bay of Plenty fishing guide Miles Rushmer said, in terms of his business, Covid-19 meant it would be a quiet season as 85 per cent of his customers were usually international visitors.